oroinc/documentation/user_guide/marketing_list.rst

 Filters
 ^^^^^^^

-You can choose the entity records used to generate the marketing list with filters.
+You can define conditions used to select the entity records for the marketing list, using the following tools:

 - **Field Condition**: only records that meet the condition are added to the list